 • In the lobster pot fishery when in possession of lobsters but NOT holding a Scup License Endorsement: 10 fish.

-American lobster: The closed season for lobster is September 8 through November 28.
+American lobster: The closed season (both commercial and personal use) for lobster is September 8 through November 28.
 The minimum length is 3-3/8 inches.

 American eel: No possession limit.
 Minimum length is 9 inches.

 • 12,000 pounds when fishing in Connecticut waters.